natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-09-day-ninetysix.markdown

 The Southern Elephant seals dive on average about 300-400 meter below the water surface.
 Males are deeper divers than the females.
 The [record depth for a diving male](https://link.springer.com/article/10.1007/s00300-010-0782-3) was 2133 meters.
 These seals are the deepest diving mammals after the cetaceans.

 All in all, these gentle giants (at least the females) are very impressive.
-Looking into the soulful eyes of the females, one cannot help but admire them.
+Looking into the soulful eyes of the females (and ignoring the shedding of their top layer of skin and fur), one cannot help but admire them.

 ![Southern Elephant seals dozing](/assets/blog_photos/190309/ElephantSeals.jpg)